Jeremiah Cronkite House

-The Jeremiah Cronkite House is a historic house located at 1095 Lynaugh Road in Victor, Ontario County, New York.
+The Jeremiah Cronkite House is a historic house located at 1095 Lynaugh Road in Victor, Ontario County, New York, United States.

 Description and history

 The house is an imposing Federal style cobblestone building constructed in about 1847.
 The two-story, 36 feet wide by 18 feet deep rectangular dwelling is constructed of smooth, glacial deposited gray and light brown cobblestones.
 Also on the property is a mid-to-late-19th century contributing barn.

 It was listed on the National Register of Historic Places on February 5, 2002.